AnuragBalhra/Youtube-Video-Collector/README.md

 ## Backend Task

 This service executes a backend job periodically to asyncronously fetch videos from Youtube and update the database.
 This background task is implemented using celery for scheduling async tasks.

 Also, we could provide multiple API keys during configuration(see setup section above), so that if quota for any one API Key is exhausted, the async task automatically uses the next available key.

+## Logging

+Logs of all contianers or specific containers can be monitored using following command -

+> docker-compose logs

+or

+> docker-compose logs service